Dr Amélie A. Augé

 Geographic Information Systems (GIS) and spatial data provide fantastic tools for analysing spatial patterns such as animal movements, habitat use, interactions

-with humans etc. Most of my research involves GIS and mapping wildlife processes, human activities and impacts.
+with humans etc. A lot of my research involves GIS and mapping wildlife processes, human activities and impacts.

 Spatial analyses and mapping can provide invaluable knowledge for management.
 Workshops, public communication, and media are important aspects of my work to ensure science is applied to protect coastal areas (land and sea), islands and oceans sustainably and benefit communities in the long-term.